Home ServicesFinance What is the minimum wage in China in 2022?

 Most provinces set different classes of minimum wage levels for different areas depending on the given region’s level of development and cost of living.
 For example, a higher minimum wage class is established for the provincial capital and the most developed cities in the province, whereas smaller cities and rural areas fall under a lower wage class.

-What impact do minimum wages have on labour costs in China?
+How do minimum wages impact labour costs in China?

-Minimum wages only tell part of the story of labour costs in China.
 As China’s economy moves up the value chain and makes the transition to innovation and services, most workers employed by foreign-invested enterprises already earn above the minimum wage.
-For example, workers in Shanghai made an average of RMB 10,338 (£1,222) per month through 2020 – nearly four times the local minimum wage.
+For example, workers in Shanghai made an average of RMB 10,338 (£1,164) per month through 2020 – nearly four times the local minimum wage.

 Employer social insurance and housing fund obligations add around an additional 37% to employers’ labour costs on top of the employees’ gross salary.